Nonflat bands and chiral symmetry in magic-angle twisted bilayer graphene: Topological phase transition in the graphene subtraction scheme

 It was assumed that the contributions to the Fock matrix $ \langle c^\dagger_{\boldsymbol{r'}s} c_{\boldsymbol{r}s} \rangle_0$ coming from high-energy states are essentially identical to those of the decoupled layers, contributing to $ \langle c^\dagger_{\boldsymbol{r'}s} c_{\boldsymbol{r}s} \rangle_{\text{gr}}$.
 Hence, the virtual processes with remote bands would be suppressed and the normal state will be close to the ground state of the tight-binding Hamiltonian.

-Contrary to this expectation, our calculations with the graphene subtraction also display significant band widening, as depicted in Fig. \ref{figsm3}.
-All the more, for some value of $\epsilon_r$ between $50$ and $10$ we find a topological phase transition moving the one-dimensional (two-dimensional) representations (per valley) at $\Gamma_M$ from the flat (remote) bands to the remote (flat) bands; the spectral weight redistribution in the graphene subtraction scheme is severe.
+Contrary to this expectation, our calculations with the graphene subtraction also display significant band widening, as depicted in Fig. \ref{fig7}.
+All the more, for some value of $\epsilon_r$ between $50$ and $10$ we find a topological phase transition moving the one-dimensional (two-dimensional) representations (per valley) at $\Gamma_M$ from the flat (remote) bands to the remote (flat) bands.
 Notice that the flat bands become entangled with the higher bands making the $n_B=4$ projector ill-defined.